-10. The State housing goal for Carmel-by-the-Sea is 349 new housing units (market a. b.
+a. b.
 Answer: Not applicable because: 14.
 If you own property, would you consider redeveloping your property to include new housing?
-Examples include building an ADU/JADU, converting commercial office space to an apartment, or constructing a second-floor addition with apartments. a. b. c.
+Examples include building an ADU/JADU, converting commercia office space to an apartment, or constructing a second-floor addition with apartments. a. b. c.
 Yes, because: No, because: Not applicable because: 15.
 What effect would providing more housing units in Carmel-by-the-Sea have on local businesses? a. b. c. d.
 More customers.
 Fewer customers.
 No change.
 Other: 16.
 How does, or how would, living in Carmel-by-the-Sea benefit you?
-(Quality of life question).
-Answer:
+(Quality of lift question).
+Answer: e unit(s) on your property, such as an accessory dwelling unit?

-13. If you own property, what would it take for you to consider adding a housing unit(s) on your property, such as an accessory dwelling unit?
+13. If you own property, what would it take for you to consider adding a housing